 Pravana Fresh Volumizing Dry Shampoo.
 The scent is one you either love or hate, but this dry shampoo works well!
 We sold a lot of this in the salon, and most people loved it.
 A few did complain about it causing itchiness later in the day, but the overall consensus was that it was a great product.

 Sexy Hair Big Sexy Hair Volumizing Dry Shampoo.
 This is in my top two favorite dry shampoos.
 I love the smell of Sexy Hair’s products, and this one did not leave me itching and scratching!
 It absorbs the oil perfectly and doesn’t feel too heavy.

-TIGI Rockaholic Dirty Secret Dry Shampoo.
+Elastine Restore & Detox Dry Shampoo.
 The other one in my top two.
-This dry shampoo also smells nice, and only made me itch a few times (probably when my scalp was dry anyway).
-It does feel slightly heavier than the Sexy Hair dry shampoo, but not too bad.
+This dry shampoo also smells nice, and it’s completely invisible!
+I LOVE THAT.
+It does also come in to tinted formulas, Brunette and Dark, for those of us who might need a little root touch up on occasion.
+It does feel slightly heavier than the Sexy Hair dry shampoo, but not too bad, and no itching!

 Baby Powder for Oily Hair

 Is oily hair plaguing you today, when you have nary a drop of dry shampoo available?
 I bet you have some baby powder or another kind of talc available!
 This is the perfect oily hair hack that everyone has sitting around.
 If you don’t have powder at your house, you should!
 It’s a great thing to keep on hand for those surprise oily hair days.
 Using baby powder for oily hair is perfect, especially for Moms who have little crumb-snatchers still crawling around!